-The AC Milan coach has downplayed his 'feud' with the Bianconeri trainer and believes Mario Balotelli has what it takes to become one of the team's leadersAC Milan coach Massimiliano Allegri has told his Juventus colleague Antonio Conte to lighten up after the duo had a series of altercations in the media last season.
+The AC Milan coach has downplayed his 'feud' with the Bianconeri boss and believes Mario Balotelli has what it takes to become one of the team's leadersAC Milan coach Massimiliano Allegri has told his Juventus colleague Antonio Conte to lighten up after the duo had a series of altercations in the media last season.

 However, the Rossoneri coach is serious about Juve's Scudetto hopes, believing them to be the favourites with the signings of Carlos Tevez, Fernando Llorente and Angelo Ogbonna.